applicaster/developer.applicaster.com/book/player/Android.md

 While this is optional, it should be implemented if the integrated player supports this feature.

 For more info about supporting ads from datasources [Click Here](/player/ads-in-datasource.md).

+## Player Analytics
+Player analytics events are a list of events every player should implement as fully as possible.

+For more info about player analytics events [Click Here](/player/player-analytics.md).